aspnetzero/documents/docs/en/Development-Guide-Rad-Tool-Mac-Linux.md

  - long
  - string

- or one of the enums you declared in "EnumDefinitions".
+or one of the ENUMs you declared in "EnumDefinitions".

 ## How To Run Power Tools

-You can use that command to run it on any device:
+You can use the command below to run it:

     dotnet AspNetZeroRadTool.dll YourEntity.Json

 ## Notes

- - AspNetZeroRadTool folder is placed in your solution's directory.
+ - AspNetZeroRadTool folder is placed under aspnet-core folder of your solution.
 You have to place the json file and run the command in there.
- - Please Keep in mind that JSON file is completely case sensitive.
+ - Please Keep in mind that JSON file is completely **case sensitive**.
  - Auto add-migration and update-database functions are disabled.
  - If you are working on ASP.NET Core & Angular template, after generating the entity via Power Tools, run your ***.Web.Host** project and then run "**./angular/nswag/refresh.bat**" to update **service-proxies.ts**.